Transmission of Harmful Material

 Those terms are key components of the statutory definition of “harmful to minors”—which is the crux of section 847.0138(2).

 The Standard Jury Instructions for the crime of “Transmission of Material Harmful to Minors by Electronic Device or Equipment” under § 847.0138(2), Fla.
 Stat., are found in Chapter 11.21.
-The jury instruction were adopted in 2015.
+The jury instruction was adopted in 2015.

 This article was last updated on Thursday, November 1, 2018.